-The symbol of star is very popular, but does everyone know the facts about Mercedes Benz symbol?
+The star symbol is very popular, but does everyone know the facts about the Mercedes Benz symbol?
 The Mercedes star symbolizes air, land, and sea.
 You can find the star in all Mercedes cars, on the hood.

-The Mercedes motto is: “Das Beste oder Nichts” which literally means – “the best or nothing”.
+The Mercedes-Benz motto is: “Das Beste oder Nichts” which literally means – “the best or nothing”.
 Indeed, they are one of the best carmakers in the world.

 #8.
 The Golden Fact